Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 Simply place the Desktop Booster in

-a window facing the access point and attach it to your laptop
+a window that is facing the Park access point and attach it to your laptop

 The Third Wi-Fi device